Gumapang Ka sa Lusak: Plot

-Rowena harshly reprimands Falcon for not killing Rachel, but is told that Edmundo ordered them not to kill her.
+Rowena harshly reprimands Falcon for not killing Rachel, but is then told that Edmundo ordered them not to kill her.
 Rowena warns that Rachel might go to Tuazon's camp and expose everything.
 Rachel seeks the help of Jonathan and his friends.
-Dodo offers her to stay in her cousin's place.
-While Eric, Dodo, and RJ are on the road, they are accosted by Falcon and his men.
+Dodo offers her a place to stay at her cousin's.
+As Eric, Dodo, and RJ are on the road, they are accosted by Falcon and his men.
 Falcon asked RJ where they had brought Rachel.
-But, RJ fights back and is shot dead by Falcon.
+RJ fights back and is shot dead by Falcon.
 Falcon tells the others that he has abducted Rachel's parents and tells them to contact him if Rachel wants to see them.
-She then calls Edmundo, who admits that he was the one who ordered the abduction of her parents to make sure that she would contact her and tell her that she still loves her.
+She then calls Edmundo, who admits that he was the one who ordered the abduction of her parents to make sure that she would contact her.
+He then tells her that he still loves her.
 Rachel then plays a tape-recorded confession of her saying it was Edmundo who ordered the murders of both Levi and Atty.
 Tuazon.
-She also reveals that when she was still an actress, she was abducted by Edmundo's men and taken to a resort where she was raped by Edmundo.
+She also reveals that when she was still an actress, she was abducted by Edmundo's men and taken to a resort where Edmundo raped her.
 Edmundo offered her financial support for her and her family.
-He also threatened her that if she disobeyed him, he would ruin her face, forcing her to leave her acting career and become Edmundo's mistress.
-Rachel told him that she would make several copies and spread them in the national media.
-But she says she would give the tape to Edmundo in exchange for her parents' freedom.
-But when Rachel comes to the place where her parents are, Falcon arrives.
+He also threatens her, saying that if she disobeys him, he will ruin her face, forcing her to leave her acting career and become Edmundo's mistress.
+Rachel tells him she would make several copies and circulate them to the national media.
+However, she says she would give the tape to Edmundo in exchange for her parents' freedom just before Rachel arrives, where her parents, Falcon, arrive first.
 She asks where Edmundo is, but Falcon says he is not around.
 She is reunited with her parents and warns Falcon that she has friends who can help her expose his evil deeds.
 Falcon threatens them and shoots Rachel's mother after she slapped him.
-Falcon is held back by Rachel's father, allowing Rachel to escape, while his father is later killed by Falcon’s men.
+Falcon is held back by Rachel's father, who allows his daughter, Rachel, to escape, and the latter met his brutal demise.

 During an event, Levi's mother stabbed Rowena to avenge her son before being shot and killed.
-While Edmundo gives a speech at a rally, Rachel comes and tells everyone of his role in the assassinations of both Levi and Atty.
-Tuazon, in which she exposed the atrocities committed by him and his wife.
+While Edmundo gives a speech at a rally, Rachel comes and tells everyone about his role in the assassinations of both Levi and Atty.
+Tuazon, in which she exposes the atrocities committed by him and his wife.
 As Edmundo denies the accusations, Rachel's recorded confession is played.
 A furious Falcon mortally shoots Rachel, causing the people to panic, and he is shot to death while trying to evade.
-Rachel thanked Jonathan before she died in his arms, as Edmundo and Rowena were arrested.
-Jonathan then looks at the sunset and reminisces about his memories with Rachel.
+Rachel thanks Jonathan before she died in his arms, as Edmundo and Rowena are arrested.
+The next day, a mournful Jonathan looks at the sunset and reminisces about his time with Rachel, including her advice to start a new, cleaner life.